Taisho Pharmaceutical: History

 Taisho was established in 1912 as Taisho Seiyakusho to produce over-the-counter drugs.
 In 1928 the company changed its name to Taisho Pharmaceutical Co., Ltd. and in 1955 moved into prescription drug R&D. It introduced its over-the-counter medications like cough suppressant in 1927, pain reliever in 1967 and an antiulcer agent in 1984.
-In 2019 Taisho bought French pharmaceutical manufacturer UPSA from Bristol-Myers Squibb.
+In 2019 Taisho bought French pharmaceutical manufacturer UPSA from Bristol Myers Squibb.

+The company was delisted from the Tokyo Stock Exchange ca. April 2024 following a successful management buyout.